4 Powerful Radio Software to Broadcast Live Radio Online

 - Commonly used by: Broadcasters using RadioDJ or classic low-resource systems

-- Altacast is the modern continuation of the older Edcast/Oddcast encoder, widely used in Windows-based radio setups.
-It supports streaming to Icecast using MP3, AAC, Ogg Vorbis or FLAC (depending on installed codecs), and can work standalone or as a plugin for players like Winamp or foobar2000.
+Altacast is the modern continuation of the older Edcast/Oddcast encoder, widely used in Windows-based radio setups.
+It supports streaming to Icecast servers using MP3, AAC, Ogg Vorbis or FLAC (depending on installed codecs), and can work standalone or as a plugin for players like Winamp or foobar2000 rather than a full suite like sam broadcaster.
+It’s a practical way to send audio on air through an online stream.

 4. Virtual DJ